JohnsonTsing/SpanPSP/README.md

 ```
 $ python src/main.py  test  --model-path [your_trained_model_path]  --test-path [your_test_data_path]
 ```
-## Using the pre-trained model to automatically label the prosody structure of text data (soon)
+## Using the pretrained model to automatically label the prosody structure of text data
 ### Data preprocessing
 First prepare your own dataset into the following format, and put it in the right place as shown in the repository structure.
 > 猴子用尾巴荡秋千。
 ```
 $ python src/inference_seq2tree.py
 ```
+### Download the pretrained model
+The pretrained model will be released soon.
 ### Automatic labeling
 ```
 $ python src/main.py  auto_labels  --model-path [your_pretrained_model_path]  --test-path [your_test_data_path]  --output-path [your_output_data_path]